Sean Mannion (American football)

-Sean Thomas Mannion (born April 25, 1992) is an American professional football coach and former quarterback who is the quarterbacks coach for the Green Bay Packers of the National Football League (NFL).
-He played college football for the Oregon State Beavers and was their starting quarterback from 2011 to 2014.
-He was selected by the St. Louis Rams in the third round of the 2015 NFL draft, and also played in the NFL for the Minnesota Vikings.
+Sean Thomas Mannion (born April 25, 1992) is an American professional football coach and former quarterback who is the offensive coordinator for the Philadelphia Eagles of the National Football League (NFL).
+He previously served as the quarterbacks coach for the Green Bay Packers in 2025.

+Mannion played college football for the Oregon State Beavers and was their starting quarterback from 2011 to 2014.
+He was selected by the St. Louis Rams in the third round of the 2015 NFL draft and he was also a member of the Minnesota Vikings and Seattle Seahawks.

 Early life

 Born in San Jose, California, Mannion attended Foothill High School in Pleasanton, California.
-Not only did Mannion play football, but he also played on the baseball varsity team as a pitcher in his junior and senior years and he also played on the junior varsity basketball team, but quit to better pursue baseball and football.
+Not only did he play football, but Mannion also played on the baseball varsity team as a pitcher in his junior and senior years and he also played on the junior varsity basketball team.
+However, Mannion quit basketball to better pursue baseball and football.
 As a senior, he played in 12 games and threw for 3,521 yards and 27 touchdowns, in his first year as the starter for the varsity high school football team.
-He came out of high school as a three-star recruit according to ESPN.
+Mannion came out of high school as a three-star recruit according to ESPN.
 On February 3, 2010, he signed with Oregon State, turning down offers from San Diego State, San Jose State, UCLA, and Washington State.

+Playing career

-College career
+College

 Mannion was redshirted as a freshman in 2010.
 As a redshirt freshman in 2011, he started 10 out of 12 games.
 He finished the season completing 305 of 473 passes for 3,328 yards, 16 touchdowns, and 18 interceptions.